Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-IA2C is the simplest multi-agent version of standard A2C.
-Each agent is now an A2C-based sampler and learner.
-IA2C does not need information sharing.
-While knowledge sharing across agents is optional in IA2C.
+IA2C is a straightforward adaptation of the standard A2C algorithm to multi-agent scenarios, where each agent acts as an A2C-based sampler and learner.
+Unlike some other multi-agent algorithms, IA2C does not require information sharing among agents to function effectively.
+However, the option to share knowledge among agents is available in IA2C.

 .. admonition:: Information Sharing

-    In multi-agent learning, the concept of information sharing is not well defined and may confuse.
-    Here we try to clarify this by categorizing the type of information sharing into three.
+    In the field of multi-agent learning, the term "information sharing" can be vague and unclear, so it's important to provide clarification.
+We can categorize information sharing into three types:

     - real/sampled data: observation, action, etc.
     - predicted data: Q/critic value, message for communication, etc.
     - knowledge: experience replay buffer, model parameters, etc.

-    Knowledge-level information sharing is usually excluded from information sharing and is only seen as a trick.
-    However, recent works find it is essential for good performance.
-Here, we include knowledge sharing as part of the information sharing.
+    Traditionally, knowledge-level information sharing has been viewed as a "trick" and not considered a true form of information sharing in multi-agent learning.
+However, recent research has shown that knowledge sharing is actually crucial for achieving optimal performance.
+Therefore, we now consider knowledge sharing to be a valid form of information sharing in multi-agent learning.

 Mathematical Form
 ^^^^^^^^^^^^^^^^^^

-Standing at the view of a single agent, the mathematical formulation of IA2C is similiar as :ref:`A2C`, except that in MARL, agent usually has no access to the global state typically under partial observable setting.
-Therefore, we use :math:`o` for local observation and :math:`s`for the global state.
-We then rewrite the mathematical formulation of A2C as:
+When considering a single agent's perspective, the mathematical formulation of IA2C is similar to that of A2C, with the exception that in multi-agent reinforcement learning (MARL), agents often do not have access to the global state, especially under partial observable settings.
+In this case, we use :math:o to represent the local observation of the agent and :math:s to represent the global state.
+The mathematical formulation of IA2C can be rewritten as follows to account for this:

 Critic learning: every iteration gives a better value function.